“Teeny Tiny” Alpaca continues to beat the odds

-COLORADO SPRINGS, Colo. — Take a step inside Amber Isaac’s home in Colorado Springs and you’ll find your typical pets from cats, a dog, and something else she describes as unique, and a bit of a diva.
+COLORADO SPRINGS, Colo. — Take a step inside Amber Isaac’s home in Colorado Springs and you’ll find your typical pets–cats, a dog–and something else she describes as unique, and a bit of a diva.

 Meet Cody, the Teeny Tiny Alpaca.